wait so genderqueer has certain connotations that arent friendly to AMAB people? I thought it was open for all non-binary people???

 This was an anon’s ask, but I’m posting it as text for the ‘Let people answer this’ option, in order to get responses for the GOOD nonbinary communities / trans men communities I asked about :) If you know of any you’d recommend to gender-questioning anon, please let me know!

-Anonymous asked: How would you define your genderqueerness?
+Anonymous said: How would you define your genderqueerness?
 If possible.

 I would take a sheet of paper and draw two little circles with a ‘f’ and an ‘m’ in them, and say “okay, so if this is where male genders are and this is where female genders are, (draw a line between them) then currently I’m - here” and draw an x several feet away from the two circles, orthagonally.